 Turning into animals isn't always fun.
 The Animorphs struggle with ant and termite morph hiveminds, while a Taxxon morph makes them ravenously hungry.
 But in The Hidden, readers see the reverse happen: an ant walks across the Blue Box, gaining the ability to morph.
 The result is horrific, as the ant has also acquired Cassie and begins to morph into some awful combination of the two.
 It starts screaming and can't stop, overwhelmed with the sense of being an individual for the first time in its life.
-In the end, Cassie is forced to stomp a creature that looks something like her to death.
+In the end, Cassie is forced to stomp out a creature that looks something like her.56321Is this messed up?

 Five Kids Trap Another Kid On An Island And Leave Him As A Rat

 The entire David subplot of Animorphs is seriously dark, but it culminates in The Solution in a scene that's so messed up it's impossible to forget.
 David joins the Animorphs as a sixth member when it's discovered he found the Blue Box and gained the power to transform.
 But he turns on the group when things don't go his way, attempting to eliminate most of them before ultimately being outwitted.
 They convince him to transform into a rat, and Rachel lures him to an abandoned rock out in the ocean.
 There, he's trapped in a cage for long enough that he becomes stuck in the morph.
 The Animorphs listen to his anguished, angry screams until the clock runs out and they can leave him there, a human trapped in a rat's body for the rest of his life.43952Is this messed up?